-If you decide to implement the changes recommended in this guide, it is usually preferable, in the long run, to adopt an entirely new set of articles, rather than make piecemeal changes to your current articles.
+If you decide to implement the changes recommended in this guide, it would be better, in the long run, if you were to adopt an entirely new set of articles, rather than make piecemeal changes to your current articles.

 7. Long form or short form?